-In order for us to be most effective in providing positive guidance and discipline Club staff will:
+In order for us to be most effective in providing positive guidance and discipline, Club staff will:

-- ✓ Work to build supportive relationships built on trust and understanding with all Club members. - ✓ Welcome and greet all members by name as they enter the Program. - ✓ Spend quality time with members. - ✓ All communication signals, both verbal and nonverbal, will be caring, affectionate and warm. - ✓ Staff will commit to participating actively with members through fun structured programs and activities. - ✓ Club staff will be a positive role model for youth during program hours. - ✓ Be attentive and listen to members when situations occur and work towards an understanding. - ✓ Set high expectations for every member to model positive behavior. - ✓ Club staff will work collaboratively to develop strategies for helping youth who are experiencing challenges.
+- ✓ Work to build supportive relationships built on trust and understanding with all Club members. - ✓ Welcome and greet all members by name as they enter the Program. - ✓ Spend quality time with members. - ✓ Communicate both verbally and nonverbally in a caring, affectionate, and warm manner. - ✓ Commit to participating actively with members through fun structured programs and activities. - ✓ Be a positive role model for youth during program hours. - ✓ Be attentive and listen to members when situations occur and work towards an understanding. - ✓ Set high expectations for every member to model positive behavior. - ✓ Work collaboratively to develop strategies for helping youth who are experiencing challenges.